neurotrino/reservoir/loggers/README.md

 populating our loggers, which store, record, and write any values we're interested in.

-_Note: there are also references to Python's_ [`logging`](docs.python.org/3/library/logging) _module scattered throughout
+_**Note.** There are also references to Python's_ [`logging`](docs.python.org/3/library/logging) _module scattered throughout
 the code.
-Usage of this module is also encouraged, but serves a function distinct from our loggers: when you're interested in the state or products of the model, use one of our loggers; when you're interested in the state of the code, use Python's_ `logging` _module.
+Use of this module is also encouraged, but serves a function distinct from our loggers: when you're interested in the state or products of the model, use one of our loggers; when you're interested in the state of the code, use Python's_ `logging` _module.
 Semantic meanings of these logging